zuplo/docs/docs/articles/support.md

 ## Enterprise Support

-Customers with an Enterprise support plan receive 24/7 support hours, prioritized response times, and access to the Customer Success team.
+Various support terms are available for enterprise plans.
+Zuplo offers up to 24/7 support with SLAs on response times.
+For specific terms please reach out to our sales team.

 ### Plan features